pentandra/lifepreserver/content/blog/reimagining-research-communications/index.md

 FORCE11!
 When we started this company, we mainly focused on solving these problems with technology.
 It did not take long to realize that "if you build it, they will come" is really _not_ how it works in large-scale organizational migrations like this!
-While the right technology is needed, the social challenges are at least <span class="oldstyle">1000</span> times more difficult to overcome than the technical ones!
+While the right technology is surely needed, the social challenges are at least <span class="oldstyle">1000</span> times more difficult to overcome than the technical ones!
 But we also discovered that they are not impossible to overcome either.
 Actually, in a way, I think that helping people